microsoft/azure-openai-service-proxy/docs/docs/10-Introduction.md

 ![](../static/img/openai_proxy_banner.jpeg)

-## Introduction to the OpenAI Proxy
+## Introduction to the Azure AI Proxy

 The goal of the Azure OpenAI proxy service is to simplify access to an Azure OpenAI `Playground-like` experience and supports Azure OpenAI SDKs, LangChain, and REST endpoints for developer events, workshops, and hackathons.
-Access is granted using a timebound `event code`.
+Access is granted using a timebound `API Key`.

-An `event code` is typically the name of an event, eg `hackathon`, and is given to the event attendees.
-The event administrator sets the period the `event code` will be active.

-There are two primary use cases for the Azure OpenAI proxy service:
+There are three primary use cases for the Azure OpenAI proxy service:

 1. Access to an Azure OpenAI Web `Playground-like` experience for developers to explore the Azure OpenAI chat completion using a timebound event code.
 2. Access to developer APIs is via REST endpoints and the OpenAI SDKs and LangChain.
 Access to these services is granted using a timebound event code.
 Initially, the proxy service supports the `chat completion`, `completion` and `embeddings` APIs.
+3. Access to Azure AI Search.

 ## OpenAI Proxy Playground